appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 To prevent potential issues with untrusted certificates, it is recommended to add your organization's root certificate from the Certificate Authority (CA) to Appcircle.
 This ensures that the server can properly validate and trust SSL/TLS certificates issued by your organization’s CA.
 :::

-To add this certificates as trusted, you need to update the `.global.trustedCerts` key in the `values.yaml` file and import the certificates.
+To add these certificates as trusted, you need to update the `.global.trustedCerts` key in the `values.yaml` file and import the certificates.

 :::info
 The `.global` key already exists in your `values.yaml` file.
 You just need to add the `trustedCerts` key.